zzyztyy/pyIGRF/README.md

 *units: degree or nT*

-If you want to use the IGRF-13 model in a more flexible manner, you can use the functions `geodetic2geocentric` and `igrf12syn`.
+If you want to use the IGRF-13 model in a more flexible manner, you can use the functions `geodetic2geocentric` and `get_syn`.
 They are somewhat closer to the original Fortran implementation.

 Another function, `get_coeffs`, can be used to get `g[m][n]` or `h[m][n]` corresponding to the IGRF's formula.